wbzhuang1995-dev/paper-dataset/data/README.md

 ## Confidentiality-limited reference release

-This release contains five anonymized case records in total. `C-010` is the case used for the manuscript's Mr. Zhang analysis; its complete released source fields and its designer-confirmed reference rule are retained.
-The other four records are representative raw-data examples.
+This release contains five anonymized case records in total. `C-010` is the anonymized case used for the manuscript's Mr. Zhang analysis, with its complete released source fields and corresponding reference rule retained.
+Four additional anonymized cases and their corresponding reference-rule records are provided as representative reference examples.
+The released rules are reference data rather than model-generated outputs.

 No model-generated rule, intermediate agent output, evaluation result, or experiment log is included.